There are some excellent opportunities for construction workers right now - and a lifestyle you just won’t find anywhere else.

-Whether you're looking for work or already have a job lined up, our Working in the New Zealand Construction Industry guide is definitely worth a read.
+Whether you are looking for work or already have a job lined up, our guide about working in the New Zealand construction industry is definitely worth a read.

-It covers how our construction sites are different than what you might be used to, health and safety requirements, visas, Kiwi slang and much more.
+It covers how our construction sites are different from what you might be used to, health and safety requirements, visas, Kiwi slang and much more.

 Many builders are self-employed, and specialist sub-contractors usually work in a small to medium sized business.

 The most populated areas of New Zealand are where the majority of construction work is found.
 These include Auckland, Wellington, Christchurch, Hamilton, Bay of Plenty (Tauranga-Rotorua) and Napier-Hastings.

 Outside Auckland and Christchurch, regions where stronger than average growth is expected are Wellington and Bay of Plenty.